In this article

 Create a Filtering Policy

 Follow these steps to create a Filtering Policy.
-Edit an existing policy under the Actions menu pencil icon or selecting the Policy Name.
+Edit an existing policy by selecting the pencil icon in the Actions menu or by clicking the policy name.

 - From the DNSFilter dashboard, navigate Policies and select Filtering